LakerShot/React-ImageGallery/README.md

 # React-ImageGallery Application
-This app doesn't use any UI libs only pure css with React.js
+This app doesn't use any UI libs only pure css with React.
+Backend: [jsonplaceholder](https://jsonplaceholder.typicode.com/ "jsonplaceholder")

 The way it look's like) 👇🏼